MattechLab/monalisa/_sources/2-1_introduction.rst.txt

 We use the following supper script for DFTs:

-    - The matrix of the adjoint DFT will be written with supper scrpit :math:`\dagger`.
+    - The matrix of the adjoint DFT will be written with supper script :math:`\dagger`.
-    - The matrix of the star DFT will be written with supper scrpit :math:`*`.
+    - The matrix of the star DFT will be written with supper script :math:`*`.
-    - The matrix of the inverse DFT, if it exists, will be written with supper scrpit :math:`-1`.
+    - The matrix of the inverse DFT, if it exists, will be written with supper script :math:`-1`.
-    - The matrix of any approx-inverse DFT will be written with supper scrpit :math:`\sim  1`.
+    - The matrix of any approx-inverse DFT will be written with supper script :math:`\sim  1`.

 .. note::
     The fast Fourier transform (**FFT**) algorithm is an algorithm that perform the DFT and inverse DFT for cartesian trajectories in a rapid way.
 But the FFT algorithm do not realizes all kind of DFTs.

-The following tables summarizes the mathematical symboles that designate each of the 12 kind of DFTs involved in our MRI reconstructions.
+The following tables summarizes the mathematical symbols that designate each of the 12 kind of DFTs involved in our MRI reconstructions.

 .. list-table::
     :header-rows: 1